NourMarzouka/Bioinformatics_basic_training_2/README.md

-# Understanding VCF Files and Chromosome Analysis for Students
+# Understanding VCF Files and Focus on Specific Regions

 This guide provides a simple introduction to Variant Call Format (VCF) files and how they are used in analyzing genetic variations, with a focus on specific regions of chromosomes.
 It's designed for school students interested in bioinformatics and genomics.